Coconut Oil for Alzheimer’s and Dementia: The Evidence

 Unfortunately, it contains other ingredients besides MCTs, including sugar, artificial sweeteners, and preservatives, none of which are beneficial for brain health.

-Also, you can expect that it will cost hundreds of dollars for a month’s supply — much, much more than coconut oil.
+Also, you can expect that it will cost much, much more than coconut oil.

 If your doctor recommends Axona, I suggest you arm yourself with information and have a discussion about the use of coconut oil versus Axona.